 Abeyance — Abeyance is a legal term meaning to temporarily or indefinitely postpone something.

 Accreditation — Accreditation is a term used to indicate authorization for operation.
 When the College accredits a pharmacy in Ontario, we are saying that we believe it meets the requirements, and is authorized to operate.
 All pharmacies in Ontario are required to be accredited by the College.
+Accredited pharmacy programs are education programs that have been accredited by an organization approved by the College’s Board.

 Accreditation number — The College assigns each pharmacy a unique number when it becomes accredited and authorized to operate in the province.
 The number, known as their accreditation number, stays with the pharmacy as long as it is owned by the same person, in the same location.